NU-MECH-ENG-495/project-Sharwin24/README.md

 # Project Overview

-Implement a Kalman Filter from scratch for a simulated system (mobile robot, robotic manipulators, etc.) The implementation will use Eigen for matrix math.
+Implement a Kalman Filter from scratch for combining data from a 9-DoF IMU and a time-of-flight distance sensor attached to the end-effector of a delta robot.
+The filter will be used to estimate the position and velocity of the end-effector in 3D space.

-Implement the filter on some simulated system with a graphical interface to showcase the performance.

-New concepts to learn:
+Results will be visualized with a 3D plot, written in C++ and compared to kinematics estimations from the robot's control system.

+Learning Concepts:
 - Kalman Filtering
+- Reading I2C data from high-speed sensors
-- Eigen Library
+- Eigen Library (C++ Library for Linear Algebra and Matrices)
 - Graphics and Plotting in C++

 ## Resources